Skip to main content

 Balance at 65: ~$245,000

-Person A contributed one-third as much and ended at the same balance.
-The 30 extra years of compounding on the first decade's contributions made up the entire difference.
-This is why every personal-finance advisor leads with “start now, even small amounts.”
+Person A contributed one-third as much and finished at the same balance.
+The 30 extra years of compounding on that first decade of deposits made up the entire difference.
+This is why advisors say to start now, even with small amounts.

-A handy shortcut for estimating how long it takes a balance to double at a given rate:
+A quick shortcut for how long a balance takes to double at a given rate:

 Years to double ≈ 72 / interest rate %